venkateshbabud/javaapp_mvn/README.md

-Apologies for the confusion.
-If you want to run the application manually on your local machine without using Docker, you can follow the instructions below:

 ## Prerequisites

 - Java Development Kit (JDK): Make sure you have JDK 11 or later installed on your machine.
 You can download JDK from the official website: [https://www.oracle.com/java/technologies/javase-jdk11-downloads.html](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)